hermann93360/scala-school-project/README.md

 ## Running the Application

-To launch the application, use the command:
+To launch our application, use the command or bellow if you are on Intellij run with launcher :

 ```
 sbt run
 ```
-This command will execute the main entry point of your application.
+This command will execute the main entry point of our application.

 ## Executing Tests